The Best Day Trips From Aix-en-Provence, France

 CALANQUES OF CASSIS

 You can find full details of how to hike the Cassis Calanques here.
-If you’re short on time, unable to walk, or simply want to see the calanques from another angle, you can book a boat tour directly from the port in Cassis.
+But if you’re short on time, unable to walk, or simply want to see the calanques from another angle, you can book a boat tour directly from the port in Cassis.
 Or even rent a kayak and paddle around!

 Insider tip: Allow a full day to explore the calanques.
 You can do the hike in less, but if you want to appreciate the beaches and scenery you could easily spend all day there.
 Also, do note that the hiking trails are subject to restrictions during the summer period of 1st June to 30th September, due to the risk of wildfires.